awagsta/OCI-Wrappers/README.md

 # OCI-Wrappers
-This repository contains OCI wrapper classes in python Currently, plans exist to flesh out these classes further.
+This repository contains OCI wrapper classes in python.
+Currently, plans exist to flesh out these classes further.
 The goal is to create logical classes and objects that make the OCI Python API easier to use.